CompTIA Certification Guide

 CompTIA Security+

 Network security concepts, threats and vulnerabilities, access control, identity management, cryptography, and much more are covered in CompTIA Security+.
-Although there are no requirements, CompTIA recommended that cert candidates have the Network+ credential and at least two years of IT administration experience with a security focus.
+Although there are no requirements, CompTIA recommends that cert candidates have the Network+ credential and at least two years of IT administration experience with a security focus.
 Candidates must pass the SY0-501 test to get the Security+ certification.

 Infrastructure Certifications